About our Private and Group Lessons at GISC

 Your child needs your help

-- Children between the age of five and seven are very much dependent on
+Children between the ages of 4-7 are very much dependent on

-someone helping them during their practice sessions.
+someone to help them during their practice sessions.
 Usually it is one of the parents, but it can also be a babysitter or another family member.
-Ideally, the person plays a little bit of piano, but I have created video tutorials that should make it easy to help the child even for those that do not play piano.
+Ideally, the person plays a little bit of piano, but I have created video tutorials that should make it easy for you to help your child, even for those that do not play piano.